 2020 Generic Drug & Biosimilars Access & Savings in the U.S. Report

 In 2019, the U.S. health care system saved $313 billion in 2019 from generics and biosimilar drugs, including $96 billion in Medicare savings and $48.5 billion in savings to Medicaid.
-At a time when access to reliable, affordable and high-quality prescription medication is more important than ever, generics fill 90% of prescriptions in the United States for only 20% of the cost.
-The findings in this report reinforce the outsized importance of the generic industry in delivering lifesaving and health-managing medicines to patients.
+At a time when access to reliable, affordable and high-quality prescription medication is more important than ever, biosimilar medicines saved patients and taxpayers $2.2 billion in 2019.
+The findings in this report reinforce the outsized importance of the generic and biosimilars industry in delivering lifesaving and health-managing medicines to patients.

 Below are some of the highlights from the 2020 Access & Savings report: